-Appendicitis occurs when the appendix, an appendage (extension) of the colon, becomes inflamed, obstructed and infected, resulting in bacterial overgrowth.
-In 20 percent to 30 percent of children, this infection ruptures into the abdominal cavity.
+Appendicitis occurs when the appendix, an appendage (extension) of the colon, becomes inflamed and infected.
+In many cases, an obstruction within the appendix causes the infection, resulting in bacterial overgrowth.
+In 20 to 30 percent of children, the appendix ruptures and releases the infection into the abdominal cavity.

 What are the symptoms of appendicitis?

-Because the appendix is located in the right lower portion of the abdomen, the most important symptom is pain in the right lower abdomen (usually around the belly button).
+Because the appendix is located in the lower right portion of the abdomen, the most important symptom is low abdominal pain.
+This often starts around the belly button and moves to the lower right side later.
 Other symptoms include:

 How common is appendicitis?